matt0212/largedatawebsite/Research/personas.md

 # Personas

-## Miles
+## Patrick

 *21, male, single, college student*

-Miles is a young man who recently became able to grow a decent moustache.
-He has been wanting to participate in Movember for some time now and wants to figure out which moustache is best for him.
-Not only is he proud to be helping with a men's health charity, it is also making him take steps to better his own health.
+Patrick is a young man attending college.
+He lives in the school residence with a room mate he just met.
+He likes to party and socialize, but he really enjoys his down time where he usually browses the web.
+He looks for weird and fun facts about everything.
+He recently watched Lord of the Rings and wants to know everything about swords.

 **Personal goals**

-- To be a part of something important
+- To be an encyclopedia of cool facts
-- Stay healthy and active for a long and healthy life
-- Be a little manlier
+- Use his knowledge of everything to help meet people and make friends

 **Technology skills**

 - Can check e-mail, browse websites, shop online etc.
-- Owns mobile phone and is up to date with most home/personal technologies
+- Owns mobile phone + laptop and is up to date with most home/personal technologies

 **Likes**

-- Fitting in and being cool (trends, social status...)
+- Humour/Comedy
+- Geeky things
 - Meeting new people and making new friends

 **Dislikes**